CASE STUDY CONCEPT: Challenges of Disaster Response Supply Chains and Humanitarian Logistics

 Attempts to apply centralized command and control often break down in disaster response supply chains because there are many different organizations ranging from military to governmental and non-government organizations and commercial companies involved.
 Each organization has its own agenda and resists being ordered about by the others.
 And each organization uses different technologies ranging from sophisticated, custom built hardware and software to commercial off-the-shelf hardware such as mobile phones, PCs, laptops and tablets using email, spreadsheets and other common applications.

 Yet all must find ways to work together to achieve common goals in order for the disaster response effort to succeed.
 This calls for greater levels of human interaction and collaboration, not just the use of more technology.
-And the technology that is used must be easily accessible and usable by all organizations involved.
+The technology that is used must be easily accessible and usable by all organizations involved.
+And there must be a simple yet effective planning and collaboration framework understood by all and used to guide people’s activity or else it will devolve into arguing and chaos.
+The simple 5-step Mission and Operations Planning process (M&OP) shown below is based on a best practice from commercial supply chains known as Sales and Operations Planning (S&OP).

-In addition to design of the supply chains themselves, this case study illustrates use of off-the-shelf technology to create an online collaboration platform that all parties can access and use.
-It enables supply chain planning and training for organizations to learn to work together in disaster response situations.
-And when disaster events do occur, it provides a collaboration platform where everyone can see for themselves what is happening and which courses of action are most likely to succeed.
-So consensus will emerge more quickly and enable more focused and effective action from all parties.
+This case study illustrates use of off-the-shelf technology to create an online collaboration platform that all parties can access and use.
+It uses simulations to drive supply chain planning, and provide training for organizations to learn to work together in disaster response situations.
+When disaster events do occur, this collaboration platform enables everyone to see for themselves what is happening and see which courses of action are most likely to succeed.
+Because of this, consensus will emerge more quickly and enable more focused and effective action from all parties.

-This case study is based on work done by Dr. Dennis Duke and Michael Hugos and a paper they presented at the ITEC Conference in Prague, April 2015 titled “Managing First Responders in a Disaster Situation: The Logistics of Using a Web-Based Simulation to Train Decision Makers in Creating Effective Disaster Response Supply Chains”.
-You can download a PDF of the complete paper here – https://drive.google.com/file/d/0Bx4F-MagYsiFMTc4UUVxSTRWblk/view?usp=sharing
+- This case study is based on work done by Dr. Dennis Duke and Michael Hugos and a paper they presented at the ITEC Conference in Prague, April 2015 titled “Managing First Responders in a Disaster Situation: The Logistics of Using a Web-Based Simulation to Train Decision Makers in Creating Effective Disaster Response Supply Chains”.
+You can download a PDF of the complete paper here.

 Copyright © 2016 by SCM Globe Corp.